Research Grants Program

 - Modeling or meta-analyses to answer important questions related to high-risk fumigants and IPM adoption

-This year, the Pest Management Research Grant Program will be funding projects that explore integrated pest management (IPM) solutions to pesticide-related problems associated with agricultural field fumigants for soil pests.
+This year, the Pest Management Research Grant Program will be funding projects that explore integrated pest management (IPM) solutions to pesticide-related risks associated with agricultural field fumigants in California.

 For content questions, contact: